102946740/COS30031-102946740/README.md

 * We have provided a basic .gitignore file.
 You may not see it if your OS hides "hidden" files like this starting with a period.
 If you don't know about .gitignore files, you should learn about them.
 It helps you avoid filling your repository with unnecessary files and possibly running out of space.

 ## Anything Else?

-TODO: You can use this file as a quick way to get to useful locations in your repository, links to resources/notes and other handy details.
-It is here for you.

-TODO: You can delete all the text we have put here to start with, but keep the essential "who am I" details in some form.

 A useful "README" file is considered a good practice for shared or world-visible repositories, so it makes sense to get into the habit for this unit.
 However, please keep in mind that this repository should NOT be made visible to the world.